 Ultimately, Michiko and Hatchin is about chosen families supporting their loved ones in both good and bad decisions in the hopes for a better future.
 It can be a difficult watch at times, but it’s very much a worthwhile one.

-Content Considerations: Child abuse; child trafficking; depictions of emotional abuse and sexual assault; police violence; depictions of mejorarando la raza; exotification of Black/Brown bodies; fatphobia; brief animal cruelty (bull fighting).
+Content Warnings: Child abuse; child trafficking; depictions of emotional abuse and sexual assault; police violence; depictions of mejorarando la raza; exotification of Black/Brown bodies; fatphobia; brief animal cruelty (bull fighting).

 Suggested Age Range: 16 and up